AMERICAN FEDERATION OF STATE, COUNTY AND MUNICIPAL EMPLOYEES (AFSCME) Revised 1/26

 27. SAFETY

 27.1.
-The City will work in partnership with the union to develop and maintain effective safety committees and programs in accordance with State regulations that will prevent injuries to employees.
+The Employer will work in partnership with the Union to develop and maintain effective safety committees and programs in accordance with State regulations that will prevent injuries to employees.

-27.3.
-The Union and City shall ensure that safety committees, as established in 27.1, will include subject matter specific to issues related to employees with limited commissions
+27.2.
+The Union and Employer shall ensure that Safety Committees, as established in this CBA, Section 27.1, will include subject matter specific to issues related to employees with limited commissions

 28. ELECTRONIC MONITORING